w3f/polkadot-wiki/docs/general/wallets.md

 smartphone app (which are considered as a hot wallets as they are online), or an air-gapped device or a hardware wallet (which are considered as cold wallets as they are offline).

-:::tip Not your keys, not your coins!
+:::tip Not your keys, not your tokens!

 With **custodial wallets** (like accounts in centralized exchanges), another party controls your private keys.
 Private keys are used to access funds in your account, so you trust the exchange that